ratcave/vrlatency/README.md

 VRLatency is a python package that provides an easy way, both in terms of hardware design and software usability, to measure and analyze the latency of any projector-based virtual reality system.
 In fact, with this package, along the device, one can measure the latency of any display.

 ## TODO
-- adding the csv storing method
+- Get as much data as possible in a single trial
+    - Display - done
+    - Tracking
+    - Total
-- analysis methods
+- Analysis methods
+    - Display
+    - Tracking
+    - Total
 - command-line interface